 A.3 Additional TTCN-3 syntax BNF productions

 This clause includes all additional BNF productions that needed to define the syntax introduced by this package.
-Additional BNF rules that have a relation to modified BNF rules defined in clause A.2, will have the rule number of the modified rule followed by a lower case letter, e.g. number of modified rule 316, number of related additional rule 316a.
-The numbering of other new rules start with number 900.
+All rules start with the digits “781”.
+Additional BNF rules that have a relation to modified BNF rules defined in clause A.2, will have the rule number of the modified rule followed by a lower case letter, e.g. number of modified rule 316, number of related additional rule 781316a.
+The numbering of other new rules start with number 781001.

-197a.
+781186a.
 ExecuteOnSpec ::= ExecuteKeyword OnKeyword ConfigurationRef